How to Pay Off Credit Card Debt Faster

 Step 3: Cut the Refill Rate

 Pause discretionary card use on accounts you are paying down.
 If you must charge, pay that purchase in full same cycle or you reset amortization.
-Removing saved card numbers and using debit for variable spending reduces accidental refill.
+Removing saved card numbers from browsers, using debit for variable spending, and deleting one-click checkout profiles reduces accidental refills.

 Step 4: Attack the APR

 Lower daily interest equals more principal per payment.
-Negotiate APR, consolidate via promo transfer when math works, or shift spending to debit while attacking debt.
+Negotiate APR with your issuer retention line, consolidate via promo transfer when math works, or shift spending to debit while attacking debt.
 Tactics in best way to reduce credit card interest pair directly with faster payoff.

 Step 5: Track Weekly, Celebrate Monthly